jalan/pdftotext/README.md

 ## OS Dependencies

 These instructions assume you're using Python 3 on a recent OS.
-Package names may differ for Python 2 or for an older OS.
+Package names may differ for an older OS.

 ### Debian, Ubuntu, and friends